rriley/nprp-template/README.md

   1. Run latex nprp.tex
   2. Run dvips -t letter -Ppdf nprp.dvi
   3. Run ps2pdf nprp.ps
+* The paper size might still be wrong, so you'll need to verify it in a PDF viewer.
+The truth is, getting paper size correct in Latex is sometimes painful.
+Pray that it works for you.

 ### Known Bugs
 * The title page in the QNRF template uses Cambria.
 This is not easy to